kactus2/kactus2dev/README.md

 Windows installer and tar-package for Linux are available in [SourceForge](https://sourceforge.net/projects/kactus2/)

-Guidelines for issue reporting and contributing are given in [CONTRIBUTING.md](CONTRIBUTING.md).
+Guidelines for issue reporting and contributing are given in the wiki page [Contributing to Kactus2](https://github.com/kactus2/kactus2dev/wiki/Contributing-to-Kactus2).

 Other support is provided by email: kactus2@tuni.fi

 ### What you can do with Kactus2